-Each month, our HR Manager Paula Fernandes usually interviews a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.
+Each month, we usually interview a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.
 However!
 For the summer, we’re switching it up a bit.
-For the next few weeks, Paula will be chatting with our summer interns, to learn more about their experience at Richter, and what working life is like at the very start of their young careers.
+For the next few weeks, we will be chatting with our summer interns, to learn more about their experience at Richter, and what working life is like at the very start of their young careers.

 This first summer edition features Philippe Gingues, a returning intern in the Marketing and Business Development division.

 This is your second summer internship at Richter.
 What was it about Richter in your last experience that made you want to return again this year?